 After falling off for a while, the nickname made a comeback in the 1970s.
 That’s when the New York Convention and Visitors Bureau promoted the nickname as part of its marketing efforts.
 The leader of the Bureau, Charles Gillett, thought the nickname would improve the city’s image.
 At that time, many thought New York City was dark and dangerous.
 Calling it “the Big Apple” made it sound like a happier place

 So exactly how big is the Big Apple?
 Really big!
-With almost 19 million people in the greater New York Metropolitan Area, it's the most populous area in the United States and one of the most populous areas in the entire world.
+There are over 20 million people in the greater New York Metropolitan Area.
+It’s the most populous area in the United States.
+In fact, it’s one of the most populous areas in the entire world.

 And New York City isn’t just a great tourist destination!
 It’s also the home of the United Nations.
 Many important commerce, finance, media, education, technology, and entertainment companies call the Big Apple home, as well.

 Would you like to visit the Big Apple?
 What would you most like to see?
 In a city that size, there’s something for everyone!

 Standards: CCRA.L.3, CCRA.L.6, CCRA.R.1, CCRA.R.2, CCRA.R.4, CCRA.R.10, CCRA.SL.1, CCRA.W.2, CCRA.W.4, CCRA.W.9, CCRA.L.1, CCRA.L.2